alexandervpetrov/ribosome/README.md

 At remote host `~/releases` folder is used for archives upload and `~/projects` is used for release deployment and management.
 During deploy process runtime environment will be set up.
+After that release files and runtime are considered immutable.

 This and any other Ribosome operations using SSH (the ones that taking `host` parameter) require that you configure host settings and alias inside `~/.ssh/config`.

+For deployed release you can load and unload service(s):

+    $ ribosome load <version> <service> <config> <host>

+In case of a simple upgrade, when all services of interest at host are already running, you can quickly reload them all of them (jump) to the new version:

+    $ ribosome jump <version> <host>

+Load, unload and jump commands require entering sudo password for the remote host.

+When (un)loading services Ribosome save their status in files `~/projects/<project>/services.index.yaml` so you can easily view the state of the remote host for current project via command:

+    $ ribosome show <host>

+Alternatively, adding an option `-a` will scan for services of all projects deployed at host:

+    $ ribosome show <host> -a

+## Project configuration

+*TODO: Create examples for web projects (aiohttp, Django, Nginx, ...).*